 Why should you get Citi Diamond Preferred?

 Citi Diamond Preferred cardholders have access to Citi Entertainment, the issuer’s experience portal that offers exclusive access to VIP tickets, dining, concerts, sporting events and more.
 Additionally, with the Diamond Preferred, you can use the Citi Easy Deals program for online deal shopping with retailers.
-It also comes with standard liability protection, identity theft protection, contactless payment and Citi Flex Plan access.
+It also comes with standard liability protection, contactless payment and Citi Flex Plan access.

 Recommended credit score